-Your child has suffered a "Torus/Buckle" fracture to the wrist bone (see picture).
+Your child has suffered a "Torus/Buckle" fracture to the wrist bone (Figure 1).

 Your child may experience some or all of the following symptoms:

-- Reluctant to use the hand e.g. gripping objects or turning the door handle
+- Reluctant to use the hand, such as gripping objects or turning the door handle

 How is it diagnosed?

-- This type of injury heals very well using a removable Velcro splint compared to the cumbersome plaster cast.
+- This type of injury heals very well using a removable Velcro splint compared to a cumbersome plaster cast.

 - The splint helps relieve the pain and discomfort.

-- Most of these injuries heal perfectly if the splint is worn for 3 weeks.
+- Most of these types of injuries heal perfectly, if the splint is worn for three weeks.

-- If your child removes the splint before 3 weeks, is comfortable and can use the wrist freely there is NO reason to force them to wear the splint for the remaining 3 weeks.
+- If your child removes the splint before three weeks, is comfortable and can use the wrist freely, there is NO reason to force them to wear the splint for the remaining three weeks.

 Pain relief and comfort

-This injury is stable and heals quickly without problems; therefore no further follow up (x-ray, physiotherapy, GP, orthopaedic clinic) is required.
+This type of injury is stable and heals quickly without problems; therefore, no further follow-up (x-ray, physiotherapy, GP, orthopaedic clinic) is required.

-For the first week provide your child with appropriate doses of regular simple painkillers such as Paracetamol and/or Ibuprofen (if allergic/intolerant inform the treating health professional).
+For the first week, give your child appropriate doses of regular simple painkillers such as Paracetamol and/or Ibuprofen (if allergic/intolerant, inform the treating health professional).
 These medicines can be purchased over the counter or obtained from a high street pharmacy using the Minor Ailments Service.

 - Observe the child trying to use the wrist.

-- If it is still sore/stiff reapply the splint for comfort.
-Do this for short periods (1-2 hours) as it is best to start gently using the wrist from now on.
+- If it is still sore or stiff, reapply the splint for comfort.
+Do this for short periods (1 to 2 hours), as it is best to start gently using the wrist from now on.

-- If after 3 weeks the wrist is very sore/swollen or your child refuses to use the wrist please contact your GP during working hours.
+- If the wrist is very sore and or swollen after three weeks or your child refuses to use the wrist, please contact your GP during working hours.

 Getting back to normal

-Your child can return to school and may return to sports such as swimming as soon as comfortable, but should avoid contact sports (such as football, rugby and basketball) for 6 weeks.
+Your child can return to school and may return to sports such as swimming as soon as comfortable, but should avoid contact sports for six weeks e.g. football, rugby, netball, basketball..

-If your child removes the splint before 3 weeks and appears to be comfortable and uses the arm freely then there is NO reason to force them to wear the splint for the full 3 weeks.
+If your child removes the splint before three weeks, appears to be comfortable, and uses the arm freely, then there is NO reason to force them to wear the splint for the full three weeks.